Phydon/cx/README.md

   [PATH]  The filepath to work with

 Options:
   -b, --bytes        Count all bytes
   -c, --chars        Count all chars
   -l, --lines        Count all lines
-  -w, --word     Count all words
+  -S, --show-errors  Show errors (ignores errors by default) -w, --word         Count all words
   -h, --help         Print help (see more with '--help') -V, --version      Print version
 ```

 ### Long Usage